 Upon recommendation of the College and with the approval of the Graduate School, generally, a student may request transfer of a maximum of 12 semester hours of graduate credit from another college or university that is accredited by the appropriate regional accrediting association for use in meeting the requirements of the degree.
-Generally, credits more than six years old at the time of first registration into a degree program are not transferable from other institutions.
 Transfer credit may not be used in meeting the minimum number of 400-level credit hours required for the degree.
 The work must not form part of a degree program elsewhere if for master's level program.